KristofferStrube/Blazor.WebAuthentication/README.md

 On each page, you can find the corresponding code for the example in the top right corner.

+## Logging and monitoring
+For the demo, I use [elmah.io](https://elmah.io) for logging and monitoring.
+This helps me to debug errors that might occur on specific devices or under special circumstances.
+The use of Error Handling JSInterop from [Blazor.WebIDL](https://github.com/KristofferStrube/Blazor.WebIDL) combined with elmah.io makes this especially useful.

+elmah.io gives a free Small Business subscription to any OSS project.
+Read more about this here: [Open Source - Monitor your open source website for free](https://elmah.io/sponsorship/opensource/)

 # Related articles
 This repository was built with inspiration and help from the following series of articles: